Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 * <a name="non_uniform_clamping"></a>Supporting Non-Uniform Clamping (2021-08-31 v1.2)

-    This feature allow different clamping range in pitch and yaw directions.
+    This feature allow different clamping ranges in pitch and yaw directions.
 To achieve this, a property named *Clamp Ratio* is added.
 The clamping cone's bottom surface is an ellipse instead of a circle when this property is not equal to 1.
 It allows non-uniform clamping in different directions.

     ***Special thanks to Levitikon217 for giving this valuable advice and explaining in detail why this feature is needed.***